rkirov/blog/content/posts/lean-implicits.md

 You might see the ones above stated with `theorem` not `def`, which is more idiomatic and ergonomic, but the differences are minor.
 The keyword `example` is like an anonymous `theorem` and `lemma` is a synonym for `theorem`.

+In reality these two systems share the same core type theory, and that unification is precisely what makes Lean powerful.
+But thinking of them as two layers is a useful simplification when getting started.

 So objects of `Type` and `Prop` are the core ingredients of any Lean proof.
 Usually, one passes some number of objects, props about those and tries to prove some new prop.